mibur1/psy111/book/statistics/5_Path_Modelling/2_Example.md

 ### Standardized Coefficients

-Standardized coefficients (`Est.Std`) allow us to compare the relative influence of each predictor.
-They can be interpreted similarly to correlation coefficients, indicating the strength and direction of relationships on a standardized scale.
-However, unlike correlations, they reflect causal relationships within the model's structure and account for both direct and indirect effects.
+Standardized coefficients (`Est.Std`) allow us to compare the relative influence of each predictor on a common scale.
+They can be interpreted similarly to correlation coefficients in terms of strength and direction.
+However, unlike correlations, they represent *model-implied directional associations* that depend on the assumed causal structure of the model.
+By themselves, they do not establish causality, but quantify effects conditional on the specified paths.

 - **Physical Health → Functional Health**: **-0.451** (strong negative effect).
 - **Physical Health → Subjective Health**: **-0.244** (moderate negative effect).